icy/geany.filedefs/README.md

-# A dark them for Geany
+# A dark theme for Geany Editor

 ## Description

-  This is a dark theme for Geany.
+  This is a dark theme for Geany Editor.
 It is good if you're working at night.

 ## Screenshot